 While preparing to direct a short documentary about the Akumal Arts Festival in Mexico, I faced a pivotal moment.
 Icy fear coated my gut.
-The ghost of low self esteem screamed, You f***’d up!!!
+The ghost of low self-esteem screamed, You f***’d up!!!
 You have no idea what you’re doing.
 What made you think it would work in the first place???

 I hadn’t heard that crippling voice in a long time.
 Now it blasted on an internal loudspeaker, as I contemplated canceling my first film.
 I’d disappoint many people.
 I might need to return money I’d raised, some of which was already spent.
 Looking back, I saw where fear could have crushed my resolve.
-Instead, I used creative thinking skills to my advantage.
+Instead, I used Creative Thinking Skills to my advantage.

-Specifically, I used the set of 20 Creative Thinking Skills first articulated by Torrance and Safter in 1999, then expanded upon for educators by Burnett, Figliotti & Salzberg in 2020.
+Specifically, I used the set of 20 Creative Thinking Skills first articulated by Torrance and Safter in 1999, then expanded upon for educators by Burnett, Figliotti & Saltzberg in 2020.
 Applying these different skills throughout the stages of a conflict can turn brick walls into water in almost any situation.

 I reached out to friends who are pros behind and in front of the camera.
-They responded to my crisis with sage advice, which I followed with an eye towards resolution.
+They responded to my crisis with sage advice, which I followed with an eye toward resolution.
 My efforts with the DP were met with deflection, and I chose to part ways.
 Creative Thinking Skills in Play: Produce & Consider Many Alternatives, Take Risks, Practice Mindfulness

 We planned each day of the brief, intense shoot.
 The stateside editorial team stayed in touch as footage accumulated.
-We left time and space for last minute schedule changes and moments of grace.
+We left time and space for last-minute schedule changes and moments of grace.
 Those spontaneous happenings elevated our work — lifting our hearts and minds, and, hopefully, our documentary.
 (Coming soon!)